You may wish to read an introduction to the history of Venetian Crete first.

 Panagia Kera frescoes: (left) two young saints; (right) St. George

-Some of the frescoes are more in line with traditional Byzantine iconography; martyrs are portrayed as young men wearing very elaborate robes and pearl diadems (you may wish to see similar mosaics at Agios Dimitrios at Thessalonica).
+Some of the frescoes are more in line with traditional Byzantine iconography; martyrs are portrayed as young men wearing very elaborate robes and pearl diadems (you may wish to see similar images at Agios Dimitrios at Thessalonica).

-St. George is among the most venerated saints of the Orthodox Church, but the iconography which portrays him as a knight killing a dragon derives from the Thracian or Macedonian Horseman, a very common funerary relief in northern Greece.
+St. George is among the most venerated saints of the Orthodox Church, but the iconography which portrays him as a knight killing a dragon derives from the Thracian or Macedonian Horseman, a very common ancient funerary relief in northern Greece.

 Agios Ioannis Prodromos (St. John the Baptist): frescoes of the apse

 Panagia Kera is not the only church of Kritsa with an extensive fresco decoration.
 In September 2011 Agios Ioannis Prodromos, a small church near the cemetery of the village, was in the process of being restored.
-It is decorated with more traditional Byzantine images such as the Fathers of the Church (probably St. Basil the Great, St. Gregory of Nazantius, St. John Chrysostom and St. Gregory of Armenia) in the apse; they are dressed in the typical white and black robes which can be seen at the Parecclesion of the Pammakaristos Church in Constantinople, but their bodies and faces are not as rigid as there.
+It is decorated with more traditional Byzantine images such as the Fathers of the Church (probably St. Basil the Great, St. Gregory of Nazantius, St. John Chrysostom and St. Gregory of Armenia) in the apse; they are dressed in the typical white and black robes which can be seen at the Parecclesion of the Pammakaristos Church in Constantinople, but their bodies and faces are not as rigid as in that church.

 Agios Ioannis Prodromos frescoes portraying two warrior saints; (inset) the Hand of God